Find Matches to siRNA in Genomic Features with SeedMatchR

 get_seed()

-function in the siRNA sequence of interest and
+function are the siRNA sequence of interest and

 the name of the seed.